khandaniyal/TheGameOfLife/README.md

 With the help of **``Trello``** we have been assigning each member a role.
 Not to mention some of us had some agreements or commitments to do regarding our interaction towards our group members.
 Somone said to improve his social interacion/skills and try to talk with different members of the team which I am quite suprised beacuse he actually did, so props to him.

+**Things I've done **
+- I implemented alivecells count function which is not workign propperly.

 **Link to our Board.**
 --